Frequently Asked Questions

-View the frequently asked questions below.
-If you want to know something else, Ask Your Optometrist here!
+Click on a question to reveal the answer below.
+If you want to know something else, Ask Your Optometrist here!.

 Should I put on my contact lenses first then do hair and make up or visa versa? – Lerato

 Always wash and rinse your hands before you handle your contact lenses.